CoderDojoSV/beginner-python/Day-3/README.md

 That's it!
 Test it and see if it is faster or slower than the coin flip program.

 Take home challenge: can you change the program to roll 3 dice?
 How many slots would you have to add to the array?
 How about 5 dice?

+##Bonus Text Based Programs

+In Day 4 we will begin doing some graphics.
+There are a couple more fun text based programs that you can try before then.
+Go to https://github.com/CoderDojoSV/beginner-python/tree/master/Extras and check them out!